Nirav0401/Temperature_ADC/README.md

-# Temperature value reading on a ADC Interface using DMA interrupt
+# (Ambient) Temperature value reading on a ADC Interface using DMA interrupt

 This example shows how to read temperature value on a ADC (Analog-to-Digital Converter) conversion using DMA (Direct Memory Access) and display them on console log.
 It's a basic setup that you can build upon STM32 Nucleo Developement Board.